jorgebucaran/fisher/README.md

 ### Changing the installation prefix

 Use the `$fisher_path` environment variable to change the prefix location where functions, completions, and configuration snippets will be copied to when a package is installed.
-The default location is where fisher itself is installed.
-If you followed the installation instructions above it should be in ~/.config/fish.
+The default location will be your fish configuration directory or `~/.config/fish` if you followed the instructions above.

 Make sure to append your functions and completions directories to the `$fish_function_path` and `$fish_complete_path` environment variables so that they can be autoloaded by fish in future sessions and to run [configuration snippets](#configuration-snippets) on shell startup.
 Here is a boilerplate configuration you can use in your own fish configuration.